 What is a runbook?

-Different types of runbooks, according to IBM, provide guidance on a variety of functions:
+Different types of runbook provide guidance on a variety of functions:

-- Manual runbooks provide step-by-step instructions that enable team members to use standard tools to complete described tasks.
+- Manual runbooks provide detailed instructions that enable team members to use standard tools to complete described tasks.
+They are often the first stage in standardizing routine tasks and operations but can involve a lot of manual work, which makes them prone to human error.

 - A fully-automated runbook completes basic tasks using automated tools without the need for human intervention.

-- A collaborative automated runbook uses a combination of tasks carried out by people and automated solutions.
+- A collaborative automated runbook uses a combination of tasks carried out by people and automated solutions to manage complex operations.
+Repetitive, manually-intensive tasks are automated but people still have full visibility and control and are able to make informed decisions at critical points.

 Runbooks ensure that everyone involved in a specific operation knows their role while also providing easy access to all the information they need.
 Not only does this improve overall performance, it also reduces system downtime when used for disaster recovery, supporting the productivity and output of the wider organization.